CAD

 Some Canadian provinces and territories observe regional-specific holidays in addition to federal holidays.

-Employment benefits in Canada
+Federal benefits in Canada

 The ESDC provides and administers general health benefits, medical procedures, and labor force needs to Canadian residents.
 Health maintenance organizations collect contributions from employers and employees to maintain the Canadian Social Security scheme, which includes pensions, survivor benefits, short-term and long-term disability insurance, healthcare, and paid leave entitlements.

 Employers must provide employees who have three consecutive months of employment with at least two weeks of written notice to terminate their employment agreement.
+Employers may provide payment in lieu of notice.

 The Canada Labor Code does not require employees to notify their employer to terminate their employment agreement.
 However, if the employment agreement explicitly states a notice period, employees must adhere to it.